Current Cases & Projects | Judicial Selection Project

 Judicial Selection Project

-The Judicial Selection Project is about research and education: to educate the federal judiciary about federal Indian law and tribal issues; to educate tribal leaders about the federal judiciary and the judicial nominations process; and to reach out to elected officials and the public at large about the need for judges in the federal courts who understand the unique legal status of Indian tribes.
+The Judicial Selection Project is about research and education: to educate the federal judiciary about tribal issues; to educate tribal leaders about the federal judiciary and the judicial nominations process; and to reach out to elected officials and the public at large about the need for judges in the federal courts who understand the unique legal status of Indian tribes.
 The research objective of the Project evaluates the records of judicial nominees on their knowledge of Indian issues.
-The analyses and conclusions are shared with tribal leaders and federal decision-makers in relation to their decision whether to support or oppose a particular nomination.
+The analysis and conclusions are shared with tribal leaders and federal decision-makers in relation to their decision whether to support or oppose a particular nomination.
 The Project works with the U.S. Senate Judiciary Committee to ensure that all nominees are asked about their experience with Indian tribes and their understanding of federal Indian law during confirmation proceedings.

 As part of its outreach to Indian country, the Obama Administration continues to seek the names of qualified Native American attorneys, tribal court judges and state court judges who are interested in being considered for vacancies on the federal bench.
 NARF and NCAI continue to work with the White House General Counsel Office, the White House Office of Intergovernmental Affairs and the U.S. Department of Justice Office of Legal Policy to ensure that qualified Native candidates are considered and nominated to fill other current vacancies on the federal bench.